Little League World Series (West Region): 2006–2021

 In 2006, Hawaii returned to compete in the West Region, while Wyoming was moved to the Northwest Region.

 2022–present

 In 2022, Nevada and Utah joined the newly formed Mountain region.

 LLWS results

-As of the 2022 Little League World Series.
+As of the 2025 Little League World Series.

 Results by state

-As of the 2022 Little League World Series.
+As of the 2025 Little League World Series.
+Italics indicates the state is no longer a member of the West Region.